-Moodle serves as the eLearning Platform (web-based course management system).
-It is used for a) course announcements b) dissemination of lecture notes/ other course materials & links to resources including websites; c) online discussion (Forum chats); d) blogging (e-e-journal entries and responses) and e) student work submission (along with a hard copy).
+Our eLearning Platform (web-based course management system) is used for a) course announcements b) dissemination of lecture notes/ other course materials & links to resources including websites; c) online discussion (Forum chats); d) blogging (e-journal entries and responses) and e) student work submission (along with a hard copy).

-Moodle blog (e-journal) entries (35%)
+Online forum and blog (e-journal) entries (35%)

-Reflection is a key element in this course and the students' personal experiences/ perspectives are highly valued.
+Critical reflection is a key element in this course and the students' personal experiences/perspectives are highly valued.
 Reflective writing entails 'a combination of calm, quiet thinking with a retrospective focus-looking back over a period of time and considering its meaning and significance in connection with your experience.
-Reflective writing is a route to selfknowledge...'
-(A. Trupe, 2001) In the weekly forum discussions and blog entries, the students will link their international experience with those of others as well as current transition/ identity/ L2 learning/ transformation theories.
-In an atmosphere of mutual respect, everyone in the course (Instructor, tutors, students) will participate (contribute to Forum discussions/ weekly blog entries on the theme of the week or other issues in international education.)
-Using a reflective writing rubrics, students will receive feedback on their Forum postings/ blog entries midway through the course, at the end of the term, and at other strategic intervals.
+Reflective writing is a route to self-knowledge...'
+(A. Trupe, 2001) In weekly forum discussions and blog entries, the students link their international experience with those of others as well as current transition/identity/L2 learning/transformation theories.
+In an atmosphere of mutual respect, the instructor, TA and students contribute to Forum discussions.
+Using a reflective writing rubrics, students receive feedback on their Forum postings midway through the course, at the end of the term, and at other strategic intervals.